 - Do you have leftover spinach sauce?
 Pour it into a container, cover with foil or plastic wrap, and store in the refrigerator for up to four days.

-- REHEATING: The sauce is thickened with a little flour, which causes it to thicken slightly during storage.
-To reheat, pour it into a small saucepan, stir in a tablespoon of water and heat over medium heat.
-Stir from time to time to prevent the sauce from sticking to the bottom of the pan.
+- REHEATING: The sauce is thickened with a little flour, causing it to thicken slightly during storage.
+To reheat, pour it into a small saucepan, stir in a tablespoon of water, and heat over medium heat.
+Stir occasionally to prevent the sauce from sticking to the bottom of the pan.

 Christine